Cosmic2003/Handwritten-Digit-Recognition/README.md

 # Handwritten-Digit-Recognition
 # MNIST Digit Recognition using CNN

 This repository contains a Convolutional Neural Network (CNN) implemented in TensorFlow/Keras for digit recognition using the MNIST dataset.
-The model is designed to classify handwritten digits (0-9) with high accuracy.
+The model is designed to classify handwritten digits (0-9) with 99.11% accuracy.

 ---